 The fog eventually burned off and we had another beautiful day.
 I was taking it slow up to this point but today I wanted to test my physical limits.
 Instead of the normal 20 km I decided to try a full 25 km.
 My feet were feeling good, and the legs were strong so let’s see what this girl could do.

 I knew my Norwegian friends were stopping in Melide for the night but unfortunately we didn’t get to cross paths.
 I stopped there which was the 15 km mark.
 It looked like many pilgrims we’re going to stop as it had a beautiful church an old monastery with lots of history and it is famous for pulpo.
 Not to be derailed by a little food poisoning, I decided to try it again and found this lovely café on the way out of town.
 Who should be there but Cliff and Holly and while I was enjoying a cold beer, and some smoked queso with grilled pulpo, the Dublin gang appeared.
 The conversation made for a lovely, lovely break.
 I sat under a beautiful arbour with a vine that provided shade from the midday sun.
 There were exotic plants that I had never seen before.
-The owner, and elderly woman obviously loved her garden and was told us us about some of the plants she had.
+The owner, an elderly woman obviously loved her garden and told us us about some of the plants she had.
 The vine that was growing above our heads was a kiwi plant.
 The owner picked some herbs from her garden and gave them to all of us to put in our backpacks to help with odor.
-It was quite cute.
+She was so kind and sweet.

 Off again we went moving towards our destination.
 I looked at the map in my guide and it looked relatively flat for the remainder of the day which gave me the boost to continue on for another 10 K but as I found out the book lies!!!